Roodraps/Real-Time-Object-Detection-with-mobileNetV1-SSD-and-OpenCV/README.md

-## Install all the necessary libraries.
+## Install all the necessary libraries

-brew install opencv
+brew install opencv,
-pip install opencv-python
+pip install opencv-python,
-pip install opencv-contrib-python
+pip install opencv-contrib-python,
-pip install opencv-python-headless
+pip install opencv-python-headless,
-pip install opencv-contrib-python-headless
+pip install opencv-contrib-python-headless,
-pip install matplotlib
+pip install matplotlib,
-pip install imutils
+pip install imutils,

 Make sure to download and install opencv and and opencv-contrib releases for OpenCV 3.3.
 This ensures that the deep neural network (dnn) module is installed.
 You must have OpenCV 3.3 (or newer) to run this code.